About me

 Going online as a kid, it was emphasized to never show or tell private or personal information.
 This included your real name, for obvious reasons.
 While that has mostly changed in the public eye after myspace and facebook came around, I still hold a fondness for nicknames or handles.

 I also like foreign languages, even if I don't study enough to speak or understand much of them.
 Spanish, japanese, chinese, russian, etc. are all interesting in their own ways.
-I'd like to learn at least those 4 to a C1 or higher level, if possible, or as much as able.
+I'd like to learn at least those to a C1/JLPT N1/HSK5/etc. or higher level, if possible, or as much as able.
 Maybe other languages too.

-I enjoy various cheeses and hot sauces/spicy foods, so why not combine these and be a 'murican in redneck country with a spanish name for spicy cheese.
+I also enjoy various cheeses and hot sauces/spicy foods, so why not combine these and be a 'murican in redneck country with a spanish name for spicy cheese?
 But it does make me a poser, I'm not a spanish native nor can I speak it very well.
-Might change it to "Cheese Fire" or something in the future, idk.
+Might change to "Cheese Fire" or something in the future, not sure.

 My previous handles were 'Uncaged Formula' from xbox live gamertag generation on an xbox 360, 'Tk-421' who was never at his post, and 'Hashnaked Tushy' as a nod to "Garou: Mark of the Wolves" character Khushnood Butt.
 Or Marco Rodrigues, if you prefer.

-I mainly do backend development for business logic in SQL & RPG, but also do:
+I mainly do backend development and programming business logic in (DB2) SQL & RPG, but also do:

-My primary programming languages are RPG (**FREE) and SQL, and CL, DDS, et al., but I've used Javascript, Python, batch, powershell, C, or whatever a project requires.
+My primary programming languages are RPG (**FREE as possible) and SQL, and CL, DDS, et al., but I've used Javascript & Typescript, Python, batch, powershell, C, or whatever else a project requires.
 I would like to learn COBOL, as it's the other main language on IBM i and is actually available off of the platform, but my shop is not a COBOL shop.

 If taken to some sort of masochistic logical conclusion, I think it'd be "fun" to program in IBM assembly on a current z/OS mainframe full-time.
-If I'm doing it as a job, it could at least be more interesting or fulfilling than my current one.
+If I'm programming for a job, it could at least be more interesting or fulfilling than my current one.

 Either that or do open source work on projects that probably only I will use, in C/assembly/$your-language-here.